cfunkz/Python-Realtime-Chat/README.md

 # EchoChat

 This is a simple Flask-based chat application with basic features.
-There are plans add more featuresand improvements.
+There are plans add more features and improvements.

 ## Images